 Could Your Google Shopping Ads be Performing Better?

 Book your Free Audit today and discover how your products are performing, and if you’ve missed opportunities for spend optimisation.

 Your ad in Google Shopping

-The “Shopping” tab effectively allows the shopper to take a closer look at the products featured in the carousel shown above.
-Below, you can see how your products will not only have more visual real estate to use (making high-quality product images a necessity), but you can also see how customers able to sort through different criteria to make the resulting ads even more relevant to them.
-Not having all your product data included in the ad can mean that it won’t appear even when it’s relevant to the search.
+Here, your products not only have more visual real estate (making high-quality product images a necessity), but customers are also able to sort through different criteria to make the ads they see even more relevant to them.
+When these filters are on, not having all your product data included in the ad might mean that it doesn’t appear – even if it’s relevant to the search.

 Your ad with Google Shopping filters

-When it comes to your Google Shopping ads, your product data may not be featured front and centre, but it is a deciding figure on what does and doesn’t appear in search.
-Your data makes your products more relevant to certain queries, so the more complete it is, the more likely your products are to keep the top spots on the Shopping page.
+When it comes to setting up your Google Shopping ads, your product data may not be featured front and centre.
+But behind the scenes, that product data is a deciding factor on what does and doesn’t appear in search.
+The more data you use, the more relevant your products become for certain search queries – so the more complete it is, the more likely your products are to reach, and stay in, the top spots.

 By taking the legwork out of inputting, managing and optimising as much data as possible using technology like Upp.AI, you’ll have more time to ensure you get your product data right as well as improve your ROAS and revenue outcomes in Google Shopping ad campaigns and elsewhere online.